 Credit card, HSA and FSA cards are also accepted.

 Join the mailing list to be notified of any updates!

 Questions to Ask Your Insurance

-Not all plans cover medical nutrition therapy, even if I am “in network”.
+Not all plans cover medical nutrition therapy, even if the provider is considered “in network”.
 Call your insurance company to make sure MNT is covered.
 This number can be found on your insurance card.
-Questions to ask:
+Download this worksheet to help guide you.